-The “sharing economy” refers to the use of information technology to facilitate the exchanged access to (rather than formal possession of) goods or services between two or more parties.
+The sharing economy refers to the use of information technology to facilitate the exchanged access to (rather than formal possession of) goods or services between two or more parties.
+For insight into current and future trends in the sharing economy, check out our report, Shared Economy: WeWork, Uber, Airbnb and Lyft.

 The idea of sharing a product or service has deep roots in history, going back to the barter system that human communities used for millennia before the introduction of money.
 Today, consumers rent cars, skis, tools, gardening equipment and many other items for which they have only a temporary need.